-Most importantly, leaders should be ready to act promptly and consistently on reports of suspected violations.
-As a leader, if an employee reports potential misconduct to you or if you are aware that something is not right, you should be ready to manage the situation confidentially, take action, address the issue through proper procedure, and escalatethe issue through the appropriate avenues.
+Most importantly, leaders should be ready to act on reports of suspected violations.
+As a leader, if an employee reports potential misconduct to you or if you are aware that something is not right, you should be ready to manage the situation confidentially, take action, address the issue through proper procedure, and escalate the issue through the appropriate avenues.